EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

 ### Verbs and operators usage of cardinality
 (Link 1983, 1987, Dowty 1986, Lasersohn 1995).
+Some verbs force collective, distributive or mixed:
-    Some verbs imply collective: "the dogs surrounded the prey" Some verbs imply distributive: "The shrimp are red" Some are mixed: "The children ate a cake"
+- collective: "the dogs surrounded the prey"
-    - Quantifiers and other words can be added to disambiguate: "the children ate a cake each/every child ate a cake"

-Verbs are often unambiguously one way or the other:
+  - met: collective
+  - gather:

+- distributive: "The shrimp are red"
-tall: distributive (but sara and mary are standing on each others shoulders they can be tall together)
+  - tall: distributive (but sara and mary are standing on each others shoulders they can be tall together)
-met: collective
-gather:
-scatter:
+  - scatter:

-But somtimes can be both
+- mixed: "The children ate a cake"
-dance: both
+    - dance: both

-encodes distributed:
-each (strong)
-every (weaker): every man ate a sandwich
+Quantifiers and other words can be added to force one way or another:
+- "each child ate a cake" each strongly encodes distributive
+- "every child ate a cake" (weaker) encodes distributive

+Implementation:
+There are two things that need to be managed for a predicate:
+- Whether it allows coll/dist: if a verb like surrounded(who, what) *forces* what to always be collective, it should fail for dist for that argument.
+Otherwise, it should process it.
+- Whether it acts differently in the presence of coll/dist.
+Verbs that support both need to return answers for both so that downstream cardinals get the opportunity to try them.
+However, if they actually have different answers for dist/coll (like "the men lifted the table", lifted(men:dist) is different than lifted(men:coll) they have to *mark* that they processed it so that the answers are preserved.
+Otherwise the engine will remove duplicates.

+two children in two rooms ate 3 pizzas

+A given variable is either coll or dist. if it was processed identically for both options, we should only keep one of them.
+At the end, if a cardinal processed a coll variable, we should keep it.

 ## Approach
 From the cardinal's perspective, they are just building up sets of N, it is the other predications that have to do something interesting with the "men lifting table"